 One slight downside of the R300 Rower is the weight capacity.
 It’s the same size as the C2 and other high-end air rowers, but not quite as sturdy.

 According to Body-Solid, the maximum user weight capacity is 330 lbs.

 This is quite a bit less than the Concept2 Model D and Xebex Rowers rated at 500 lbs.

 While this may deter some users from purchasing, it should be ok for most users.
 I also think a lot of manufacturers are conservative with their weight capacities and someone slightly over 330 lbs could use the R300.

-A lot of manufacturers are conservative with maximum weight capacities because it causes less warranty claims.
+A lot of manufacturers are conservative with maximum weight capacities because it causes fewer warranty claims.

 As far as height limitations, the Endurance R300 Rower can fit users up to 6’7″.
 The seat rail is very similar in length to the C2 and is designed for crew athletes, who are notoriously tall.